rehierl/abstract-properties/12-x-doctree-traversal/12-4-default-level-order/1-2-an-example.md

 Note that the node order of this level-order trace reflects the default level-order trace of a tree.
-That is, the nodes of a tree appear one node level at a time, and in the order of all child orders.
+That is, the nodes of a tree appear one node level at a time, and overall in child order.

 ```
 ordered tree          first n2, then n1        level-order trace